ryos17/phone-audio-mark/README.md

 - `README.md`: This file
 - `encode.py`: Script to add watermark to audio files
 - `decode.py`: Script to detect watermark in audio files
+- `utils/spectogram.py`: Script to generate and save spectrograms of audio files

 ## Usage